 - Brush the radicchio quarters with the olive, and season with salt and pepper.
 Grill until the radicchio is charred and the core is tender when pierced with a knife, turning occasionally, about 8 minutes total.

-Disclosure: This post and trip were sponsored by California Ripe Olives.
+Disclosure: This post and trip were sponsored by California Olive Committee.
 All opinions are my own.
 Any revenue made from sales through these links helps to support this blog.
 Thank you!